-4.6 Long Term Transmission Rights Analysis Results
+4.6 Long-Term Transmission Rights Analysis Results

-MTEP evaluates the ability of the transmission system to fully support the simultaneous feasibility of Long Term Transmission Rights (LTTR).
+MTEP evaluates the ability of the transmission system to fully support the simultaneous feasibility of Long-Term Transmission Rights (LTTR).
 To that effect, MISO performs an annual review of the drivers of the LTTR infeasibility results from the most recent annual Auction Revenue Rights (ARR) Allocation and determines the sufficiency of MTEP upgrades to resolve this infeasibility.

-MTEP provides for reliable and economic use of resources, reducing the likelihood of infeasible LTTRs that may mitigate the drivers of LTTR infeasibility identified using the annual Financial Transmission Rights (FTR) auction models (Table 4.6-2).
+MISO details the financial uplift associated with infeasible LTTRs for its regions (Table 4.6-1) and documents planned upgrades that may mitigate the drivers of LTTR infeasibility identified using the annual Financial Transmission Rights (FTR) auction models (Table 4.6-2).